-If you would like to donate, please contact Anna at email@example.com or give us a call at (833) 474-5850.
+If you would like to donate, please contact Amy at firstname.lastname@example.org or give us a call at (833) 474-5850.
 Wolfe Foundation is a 501(c)(3) non-profit organization.
 Your contribution to Wolfe Foundation is tax-deductible to the extent permitted by law.

 How did Wolfe Foundation start?